 - Shift Work and Other Causes of Interrupted Sleep.
 People who work the night shift have a significantly higher incidence of ulcers than day workers.
 Researchers suspect that frequent interruptions of sleep may weaken the immune system's ability to protect against harmful bacteria.

 When H. pylori were first identified as the major cause of peptic ulcers, these bacteria were found in 90% of people with duodenal ulcers and in about 80% of people with gastric ulcers.
-As more people are being tested and treated for the bacteria, however, the rate of H. pylori- associated ulcers has declined.
+However, as more people are being tested and treated for the bacteria, the rate of H. pylori- associated ulcers has declined.
 Currently, H. pylori are found in about 50% of people with peptic ulcer disease.